Global regularity and asymptotic stabilization for the incompressible Navier-Stokes-Cahn-Hilliard model with unmatched densities: Weak-strong uniqueness result

-In this section we demonstrate a {\it weak-strong} uniqueness result for the system \eqref{AGG}-\eqref{AGG-bc} in three dimensions.
-This will be useful to achieve the large time regularity of the velocity of each weak solution.
+In this section we demonstrate a {\it weak-strong} uniqueness result for the system \eqref{AGG}-\eqref{AGG-bc} in both two and three dimensions.
+This will be essential to achieve the large time regularity of the velocity of each weak solution. {Due to the presence of the non-constant density, our approach is inspired by \cite{FN2012}.
+Moreover, the separation property plays a crucial role in our argument.}

 \begin{theorem} Let $\Omega$ be a bounded domain in $\mathbb{R}^d$, $d=2,3$, of class $C^4$.
 Assume that $\uu_0 \in \H_{0,\sigma}^1(\Omega)$, $\phi_0 \in H^2(\Omega)$ be such that $\| \phi_0\|_{L^\infty(\Omega)}< 1$, $|\overline{\phi_0}|<1$, $\mu_0=-\Delta \phi_0+\Psi'(\phi_0) \in H^1(\Omega)$ and $\partial_\n \phi_0=0$ on $\partial \Omega$.
 In addition, we suppose that: \begin{itemize} \item $(\uu, \phi)$ is a solution on $[0,T]$ such that